hasib999/ASPNETCORECRUD/README.md

 ## Step 4

-Create a New Controller Name EmployeesController Create a method Add for create employees (Perform Create Operation)
+Create a New Controller Name EmployeesController Create a method Add for Create employees (Perform Create Operation) Create a method View for Update and Delete
+Create a method for Update
+Create a method for Delete